 After spraying, you can see results in a day or so.
-After they die, you'll have remove them by hand, which is difficult, but much easier than pulling a live weed.
+After they die, you'll have to remove them by hand, which is difficult but much easier than pulling a live weed.

 To make your weed removal efforts long-lasting, you can take some proactive measures to delay unwanted plants from growing back again by using chemical products or by laying down landscape fabric.
 Both of these methods are described in detail below.

 You can use weed preventer granules, such as Preen, to prevent weeds from growing for a temporary period of about three months.
 Some bottles come with a handy dispenser that enables you to spread the granules around plants, bushes, and trees.

 Some weed preventers also come with a fertilizer for plants, so you get both benefits.

 Using a Chemical Lawn Fertilizer With Weed Control

 A fertilized lawn has fewer weeds since a healthy lawn is dense and leaves little space for unwanted plants to grow.
 Therefore, both fertilizing your lawn and spreading a weed preventer help control weeds.
 Some products are available that combine lawn fertilizers with weed control, such as Scott's Turf Builder with Weed Control.